-Question Answer Marks EITHER 3(a) Discuss Fugard's dramatic presentation of memories and remembering in these plays.
+Question Answer Marks EITHER 3(a) In what ways, and with what dramatic effects, does Fugard present powerful emotions in these plays?
 25 Mark according to the levels of response marking criteria.
 OR 3(b) Analyse the following extract, considering it in relation to Fugard's dramatic methods and concerns, here and elsewhere in the plays.
 You should pay close attention to language, tone and action in your answer.
 25 Mark according to the levels of response marking criteria.